Childbirth, lactation, types of twins, problems related to child bearing and gametes banks

 Renucleation experiments have been carried out on frogs and mice, In the experiment of frog: Nuclei of amphibian (toad) embryonic cells at different stages of development were removed, These nuclei were transplanted into an unfertilized amphibian (toad) ova whose nuclei had been removed or destroyed by radiation previously.

-Each of these ova starts to develop normally into individuals that are identical in their characters to the individual from which the cultured nuclei were taken, This proves that the early embryonic cell nuclei (cultured nuclei) are capable to direct the embryonic development in a manner similar to that of the zygote nucleus itself.
+Each of these ova starts to develop normally into individuals that are identical in their characters to the individual from which the cultured nuclei were taken, This proves that the early embryonic cell nuclei (cultured nuclei) are capable of directing the embryonic development like that of the zygote nucleus itself.

 Gametes banks are found in some European and American countries, These banks are used to store the selected animal gametes, especially those of cattle and horses to: